 Plaza of the Stelae & more

 The Nim Li Punit ruins are mainly known for a large number of stelae found within its area.
 The most famous one is the Plaza of the Stelae, which includes 26 carved stelae monuments.
 One of the monuments is the largest in Belize.
-The monument tells the story of Nim Li Punit.
+The monument tells a unique story.
 Also in the site are the ruins of an ancient ball court, plus royal tombs and a group of buildings that may have been astronomy observatories.
 The grounds at the Nim Li Punit site have been well-kept, but they still evoke a sense of wildness with layers of green moss covering the stones and a canopy of thick trees towering overhead.
 Visitors often spend hours exploring the serene beauty of the ancient site.
 It’s a great place to pack a lunch and go back to the past as you explore the ruins and the surrounding grounds.

 Plan a trip to the Nim Li Punit ruins for your next Belize adventure!

 All photos courtesy of the Belize Tourism Board.